 Keep in mind that the maximum heat experienced on a Swedish summer day is not more than 30ºC.
 As we know, in Singapore, temperatures can climb much higher.

 According to health experts, “An enclosed pram can get very hot; try to ensure that the air circulates around your baby by removing the back panel (if possible) or placing them in more open strollers.”

 You could also try using a cover made out of mesh material, which will help the air circulate better.
 Also, check your little one's temperature often, manually.
 If he is sweating excessively or feels really hot, then it's time to seek some shade.

-Principal nursing advisor to Western Australia Child and Adolescent Community Health Isabel Redfern's advice is to stay out of the heat altogether on a very hot day.
+Principal nursing advisor to Western Australia Child and Adolescent Community Health Isabel Redfern's advice is to stay out of the heat all together on a very hot day.

 "It can get very, very warm.
 The parents think the baby is fine because it is sleeping a lot but that can actually be more of a concern because you have overheated them.
 This can happen on any day where the sun has got a bit of a bite in it.”

 Here's how extremely hot weather can affect your baby

 - Babies and kids sweat less, meaning their bodies' ability to cool down is also less.